rafalobo92/hubspot-integration/README.md

 ## Application Notes

 - Multithreading: The app is configured to use up to 10 workers for concurrent processing of contact data.
-- Upsert API Request: The app uses HubSpot's upsert API to create or update contacts based on email addresses.
+- Upsert API Request: The app uses HubSpot's upsert API request to create or update contacts based on email addresses.
 - Email as Unique Identifier: Contacts are uniquely identified by their email for updates.
 This decision is open to modification based on the Business Rules.
 - AWS Data Processing: Contacts that do not have an email address are excluded from processing.
 This is also an operational choice that can be altered based on the Business Rules.